Welcome

 Actually I was kind of hoping you would.
 That is, I want this to be a collaborative project and I’m looking for contributions.

-So far (as of the release of v0.6) just me, “svetogam”.
+As of the latest release it’s just me, Svetogam.
 I am uniquely qualified to develop Super Practica because I have a computer, an internet connection, and the precisely correct skillset to develop the optimal method of reproducing mathematical knowledge.

 But making Super Practica will take a lot of work and I couldn’t possibly do it alone.
 So if you’re interested, I would appreciate any contribution you can make, whether it’s code, money, spreading the word, or something else.
 See the Contribute page for how you can help.